 Martha’s Vineyard Island, Massachusetts

 Wealthy Boston sea captains and traders formerly built large homes on Martha’s Vineyard and today the Vineyard has become one of the country’s most prominent summer havens, attracting Presidents, politicians, musicians, artists and actors.
 This makes people think of the island as glitzy, which is not the case.
 It is, rather, intentionally rustic with T-shirts and flip flops more the norm.
-The real charm of the island lies not only as a tourist recreation destination but also as an escape from daily concerns enjoying the laconic summer days at the relaxed pace encouraged as an island lifestyle.
+The real charm of the island lies not only as a sailing destination but also as an escape from daily concerns enjoying the laconic summer days at the relaxed pace encouraged as an island lifestyle.

 Everything to See and Do on Martha’s Vineyard, Massachusetts

-The channel entrance by yacht into Edgartown opens into Katama Bay, which is a large bay with mooring balls and some anchorage for visitors.
-There is very little dockage, and most yachting visitors use a mooring ball, which can be reserved in advance, and then either the ship’s tender for shore access or the harbor launch or water taxi service.
+The channel entrance by yacht cruising into Edgartown opens into Katama Bay, which is a large bay with mooring balls and some anchorage for visitors.
+There is very little dockage, and most yachting visitors use a mooring ball, which can be reserved in advance, and then either the ship’s tender for shore access, the harbor launch or water taxi service.
 The south end of Katama Bay has a barrier beach that sometimes connects the neighboring island of Chappaquiddick to Martha’s Vineyard.
 In 2007, a storm blew a hole in the barrier beach disconnecting Chappaquiddick Island from Martha’s Vineyard, and causing a 3 knot current to now run through the harbor.
 Only yachts up to a certain size can actually access Katama Bay.
-Those larger must anchor outside of the channel entrance in the bay.
+Those larger yacht, including charter yachts, must anchor outside of the channel entrance in the bay.

 Menemsha and Gay Head: Featuring a lighthouse built in 1799, perched on the top of Aquinnah Cliffs, with the head land known as Gay Head, due to the gaily colored bluffs comprised of clay, striated in different natural colors creating a unique landmark that is fun to visit.
 Buried in the surrounding area of Menemsha are very large private homes, one might not even know where there, along with a very quaint fishing village which is at the opposite end of the spectrum from upscale Edgartown.